khushinamdhari48-del/MakerGhat/README.md

 ### **4. Assumptions**
 - **Speaker Mapping**: The model assumes the dominant voice in teacher-led sessions is the "Teacher" and others are "Students."
-- **Language**: We assume the classroom environment is primarily Hinglish (Hindi + English).
+- **Language**: I assume the classroom environment is primarily Hinglish (Hindi + English).
-- **Silence Baseline**: We assume that any continuous segment longer than 60 seconds with fewer than 5 words represents background noise or a break in the session, rather than meaningful dialogue.
+- **Silence Baseline**: I assume that any continuous segment longer than 60 seconds with fewer than 5 words represents background noise or a break in the session, rather than meaningful dialogue.

 ### **5. Limitations**
 - **Overlapping Speech**: The current pipeline may struggle to accurately attribute speech during "Crosstalk" (multiple people speaking at once).
-- **Heuristic Diarization**: We use a heuristic start-time clustering for speaker labels rather than biometric voice fingerprints.
+- **Heuristic Diarization**: I use a heuristic start-time clustering for speaker labels rather than biometric voice fingerprints.
 - **Compute Heavy**: Reprocessing the raw audio requires a local NVIDIA GPU; the web-app is read-only for precomputed data.

 ---